Home / News & Insights / National Volunteer Month: Western Washington organizations looking for volunteers

 Seattle/King County Clinic Website

-Seattle/King County Clinic brings together healthcare organizations, civic agencies, nonprofits, private businesses, and volunteers across Washington state to produce a giant free health clinic at Seattle Center.
-The four-day volunteer-driven clinic provides free dental, vision and medical care to anyone in the region who struggles to access and/or afford healthcare.
+Seattle/King County Clinic brings together healthcare organizations, civic agencies, nonprofits, businesses, and volunteers to produce a giant free health clinic at Seattle Center.
+The four-day volunteer-driven clinic provides free dental, vision, medical and social services to anyone in the region who struggles to access or afford healthcare.

 What kind of volunteer projects or skills are most needed right now?